Man Doing Electrical Repair On A Home Being Refurnished

 How To Calculate ARV

-To make the most out of a real estate investment, you can follow a few steps to calculate the after-repair value.
+To make the most out of a real estate investment, you can calculate the after-repair value.
 It can help you ensure upfront that your project is worth pursuing.

 Unfortunately, calculating ARV is more complex than plugging numbers into a calculator.
 It requires in-depth research into the surrounding area's property, repair costs and housing market.
 If you're considering buying a property, the following steps will help you determine the ARV and lower your investment risk.